Contact

 * Mandatory field

-Floor area ratio - definition, information and calculation
+Floor area ratio - all information

-The GFZ is a key factor in construction planning and determines the permitted ratio of the floor area of all full storeys to the total area of the property.
-This key figure is usually precisely defined in the development plans of your city or municipality and forms an essential basis for the granting of building permits.
-The GFZ therefore provides you with information on how intensively you are allowed to build on your property - a decisive factor when planning your building project.
+The floor area ratio (GFZ) is a key factor in construction planning.
+It determines the permitted ratio of the floor area of all full storeys to the total area of your property.
+Specified in the development plans of your city or municipality, this figure forms an essential basis for the granting of building permits.
+So if you want to find out how intensively you are allowed to build on your property, you should look at the floor area ratio.
+Only then can a building project be planned efficiently and with legal certainty.

-The GFZ is defined in Section 20 of the German Land Use Ordinance (BauNVO) .
-This regulates how the sum of the floor areas of all full storeys of a building is set in relation to the size of the building plot.
-This regulation serves to regulate building density and is decisive for urban planning and development.
+The number of storeys is defined in Section 20 of the German Land Use Ordinance (BauNVO).
+As a yardstick, it regulates the sum of the floor areas of all full storeys of a building in relation to the size of a building plot.
+This regulation regulates building density in both urban and rural areas.
+Maximum values prevent overbuilding and promote environmentally friendly and socially just construction.
+The floor area is usually determined by the responsible building authorities or town planning offices as part of the urban land-use planning and in accordance with local regulations.

-Calculation of the floor area ratio (GFZ)
+Calculation of the floor area and floor area ratio

 GFZ = Floor area (GF) / plot area (G)

-Value-relevant floor area ratio (WGFZ)
+The value-relevant floor area ratio (WGFZ)

-Some facts about the GRZ
+Some facts about the floor area ratio

 1